 2. Wells Fargo

 Sometimes, an entire company gets flack when one or two employees go rouge.
 But in other cases, the problems aren’t isolated issues.
 Take Wells Fargo.
-The mega bank recently agreed to pay $110 million to customers who had fake accounts opened in their names.
+In 2017, the company agreed to pay $110 million to customers who had fake accounts opened in their names.
 That’s on top of $3.2 million the company has already paid out to customers, as well as a $186 million fine.
 The company only agreed to the settlement after its attempts to resolve the issue during closed-door arbitration were killed.
 (Corporations like arbitration proceedings because they generally don’t favor the little guy.)

 Ultimately, Wells Fargo fired 5,300 people because of the scandal, many of them lower-level employees who’d been under intense pressure to meet new account quotas.
 To meet targets, workers opened more than 1.5 million fake accounts for customers, as well as over half a million credit cards.
 Some customers ended up being charged fees for accounts they didn’t even know they had.
 And others might have had their credit scores dinged, which could have affected their ability to get a mortgage, credit card, or apartment.